Understanding Earnest Money

 Seller typically CAN fight to retain earnest money:

-- Buyer cancels contract after the attorney review & inspection periods without citing any contingencies (e.g., mortgage contingency)
+Buyer cancels contract after the attorney review & inspection periods without citing any contingencies (e.g., mortgage contingency)

 Seller typically CANNOT fight to retain earnest money:

-- Buyer cancels contract during attorney review period, due to the contract or condition of the property
+Buyer cancels contract during attorney review period, due to the contract or condition of the property

-- Buyer cancels contract during condo document review period, due to the conditions or health of the HOA (if part of an association)
+Buyer cancels contract during condo document review period, due to the conditions or health of the HOA (if part of an association)

-- Buyer cannot obtain mortgage due to good faith reasons cited by the lender, such as:
+Buyer cannot obtain mortgage due to good faith reasons cited by the lender, such as:

-- Major change in buyer’s financial circumstances (e.g., job loss)
+Major change in buyer’s financial circumstances (e.g., job loss)

-- Low appraisal/appraisal issues
+Low appraisal/appraisal issues

-- Buyer requests mortgage extension & seller denies
+Buyer requests mortgage extension & seller denies

 As you can see, it is very difficult (as a seller) to retain earnest money.
 However, earnest money is there to show you that the buyer is willing to put some skin in the game & provides the buyer with incentive to act in good faith throughout the transaction.

-Next Up » Preparing for the Inspection
+Next Resource » Preparing for the Inspection